Location: Southeast Asia

 Dates: May 27 to July 17, 2020

 Internship category: Intercultural Studies, Business, Linguistics

 This trip will give you a wide variety of experiences.
-You’ll live in a creative access country and see how teams are using both a non-profit organization and also a business to gain access to four unreached people groups.
+You’ll live in a creative-access country and see how teams use both a non-profit organization and a business to gain access to four unreached people groups.

-During the first part of your journey, you’ll be able to experience language learning and working with a non-profit organization focused on water projects and helping people with disabilities.
+During the first part of your journey, you’ll do some language learning.
+You’ll also work with a non-profit organization focused on water projects and helping people with disabilities.

-On this part of the trip, you’ll have the opportunity to live with the locals, experience what their lives are like, and enjoy a variety of adventure activities like: surfing, spearfishing, rock climbing, and caving.
-You’ll also learn the long-term approach we are using to share the good news and have opportunities to use what you learn every day.
+Here you’ll have the opportunity to live with the locals, experience what their lives are like and enjoy a variety of adventure activities.
+Think surfing, spearfishing, rock climbing and caving.
+You’ll also learn the long-term approach we use to share the good news, with opportunities to practice what you learn every day.